The best hotels in Canggu

 The Nyepi holiday (Balinese New Year, usually March) is wild: the entire island goes silent for 24 hours, the airport closes, and you genuinely cannot leave your hotel.
 It's a remarkable experience if you plan for it, a disaster if you don't.
 Rates around Nyepi spike and drop fast either side, so check the exact date before you book.

-Canggu's best neighborhoods
+Canggu's best hotel regions

 Batu Bolong is where you want to be first.
 It's walkable, has the best cafe and bar strip on Jalan Pantai Batu Bolong, and puts you close to the surf without the chaos of Kuta.